Title I, Part A

 Northside ISD follows guidance in Education Department General Administrative Regulations (EDGAR) for all Title 1, Part A funds spent.

 Funds are provided at the District and campus levels to assist parents in becoming partners in their children's education.

 There is coordination with NISD Family Engagement Program, NISD Title I Even Start Family Literacy Program, NISD Connections, Family Service Association, Head Start, Communities in Schools (CIS), and United Way of San Antonio.

 NOTE: Not all programs are available on all campuses.
 See Title I Schools

-Title I, Part "A" (Non-Public)
+Title I, Part A (Non-Public)

 In coordination with the Bexar County area Title 1 Directors and Non-Public personnel, tutoring is provided at all non-public campuses where students from Title 1 public schools attend and is overseen by the Region 20-ESC Non-Public Schools Liaison.
 Tutorials will be available to any student meeting criteria for remediation in Reading and/or Math.
 For those students who meet criteria and are not attending a campus with tutorials in place, tutorials will be provided on an individual campus by campus basis.
-Services from the public to the non-public schools will also include staff development in the area served and parental involvement activities.
+Services from the public to the non-public schools will also include staff development in the area served and parent and family engagement activities.

-Services are provided to non-public school students in accordance with Title 1 law.
+Services are provided to non-public school students in accordance with Title I law.
 Educational services and arrangements for eligible students in non-public schools shall be equal to expenditures for children enrolled in the public schools of the local education agency.

 Student growth by non-public school will be measured using the Spring NRT test scores used by the non-public schools.
 Growth will be measured annually using prior Spring and present Spring test scores.
 In coordination with the non-public administrators, other desired outcomes have been designated as indicators of educational achievement.